Treating ADHD: An Overview

 Follow-up will consist of reports from parents, teachers and the patient.
 Vital signs and growth will be monitored closely.
 Hopefully, treatment will result in a healthy self-esteem and good academic achievement.

-At Connections, we serve as a regional resource center providing medical, educational, speech/language, and dyslexia evaluation services for children and teenagers.
+At Hattiesburg Clinic Connections, we serve as a regional resource center providing medical, educational, speech/language, and dyslexia evaluation services for children and teenagers.
 Following diagnosis, we work with you and your child to determine the best course of treatment and therapy for them.
-If you would like to schedule an appointment, please call us at 601-261-5159.
+If you would like to schedule an appointment, please contact us today.